carbon-language/carbon-lang/flang/documentation/Calls.md

 They can also be `CHARACTER(*)` assumed-length character functions.

-In other words: procedures that can be referenced with implicit interfaces have argument lists that comprise only addresses of actual arguments and the length of a `CHARACTER` function result (if any), and they can return only scalar values of intrinsic types.
+In other words: procedures that can be referenced with implicit interfaces have argument lists that comprise only addresses of effective arguments and the length of a `CHARACTER` function result (if any), and they can return only scalar values of intrinsic types.
 None of their arguments or results need be (or can be) implemented